shuraosipov/TIL/README.md

 # TIL
 Today I Learned - a repository of things I learned today, with links and examples.

+# How to validate database data after a migration (10 of November 2021)
+A customer is looking for a way to validate the data after the migration.
+They are replicating their production databases.
+Before doing the cutover, they want to have high confidence in their migration by comparing the data between the source and target.

+The customer uses continuous replication to replicate data into different databases (for example, Oracle to PostgreSQL).
+Because it is their production system, they want to ensure that the data is being migrated without any loss or corruption.

+## What I learned
+To validate the replicated data, AWS DMS **compares the data between the source and target to ensure that the data is the same**.
+The tool **makes appropriate queries to the source and target to retrieve the data**.
+If the data volume is large, AWS DMS also adopts a strategy to **split the data into smaller manageable units and compare them**.
+AWS DMS splits the table into multiple smaller groups of contiguous rows based on the primary key.
+The tool then **compares the data at the partition level** and exposes results of the final comparison.
+This partitioning approach helps AWS DMS compare a predefined amount of data at any point in time.

+## Links
+- Blog: Migration Validation (Part 1) – Introducing Migration Assessment in AWS Database Migration Service: https://aws.amazon.com/blogs/database/migration-validation-part-1-introducing-migration-assessment-in-aws-database-migration-service/

+- Blog: Migration Validation (Part 2) – Introducing Data Validation in AWS Database Migration Service: https://aws.amazon.com/blogs/database/migration-validation-part-2-introducing-data-validation-in-aws-data-migration-service/

+- Blog: Validating Database Objects After Migration Using AWS SCT and AWS DMS: https://aws.amazon.com/blogs/database/validating-database-objects-after-migration-using-aws-sct-and-aws-dms/

 # AWS Lambda Extensions (4 of November 2021)
 An AWS Lambda extension is a companion process that augments the capabilities of a Lambda function.
 An extension can start before a function is invoked, run in parallel with a function, and continue to run after a function invocation is processed.
 In essence, a Lambda extension is like a client that runs in parallel to a Lambda invocation.
 This parallel client can interface with your function at any point during its lifecycle.